Can't Speak French: Chart performance

 "Can't Speak French" debuted at number 49 on the UK Singles Chart on 24 February 2008, four weeks before the single's physical release.
 It rose to number 35 the following week, before entering the top twenty in its third week and climbing to number sixteen in its fourth week on the chart.
-After the CD formats and digital bundles were released, the song peaked at number nine, becoming the band's eighteenth consecutive top ten single.
+After the CD formats and digital bundles were released, the song peaked at number nine on the UK Singles chart, and number 3 on the Official Physical Singles Chart, becoming the band's eighteenth consecutive top ten single.
+On the Official Singles Downloads Chart, it peaked at number 13 the same week it peaked on the UK singles chart.
 Overall, the single spent ten weeks in the UK's top forty and a total of twenty-five weeks in the UK's top 75.
 Digital sales also helped the song debut on the Irish Singles Chart at number thirty-five.
 It rose two spots the following week, and three more to number thirty the week after.
 Two weeks later, it climbed to number thirteen.
 Despite falling to number fifteen, it rebounded and achieved a new peak of number twelve.